Arlchoose-code/Arlchoose-code/README.md

 ## 👋 About Me

-I'm **Syahril Haryono** — an Indonesian developer sitting at an unusual intersection:
+I'm **Syahril Haryono** — an Indonesian developer at an unusual intersection:
 **German linguistics × AI engineering × grassroots community work.**

-I started in tech at 13, not through courses or bootcamps, but by probing the edges of systems — exploring web vulnerabilities, understanding how things break.
-That early obsession with *how systems actually work under the hood* became the foundation of how I build today: with a deep understanding of failure modes, security implications, and why robust architecture matters from day one.
+I started in tech at 13 — not through courses or bootcamps, but by probing the edges of systems: exploring web vulnerabilities, understanding how things break.
+That early obsession with *how systems fail under the hood* became the foundation of how I build today: with a deep instinct for failure modes, security implications, and why robust architecture must be designed in from day one — not bolted on as an afterthought.

-I studied **German Language Education** at Universitas Negeri Jakarta — which gave me something most engineers lack: a rigorous understanding of how language is structured, how meaning is encoded, and how communication breaks down across cultures and communities.
+I studied **German Language Education** at Universitas Negeri Jakarta, which gave me something most engineers lack: a rigorous understanding of how language is structured, how meaning is encoded, and how communication breaks down across cultures and communities.

-Those two worlds collided into a single question:
+Those two worlds collided into one question:

 > *Why doesn't Bahasa Indonesia — spoken by 270 million people — have a serious open-source LLM built from scratch?*

 That question became **Aibys**.

-And after spending time trying to digitalize a rural village in Karawang, only to watch it fail — not because of bad code, but because the technology was never designed for its actual users — that question became something bigger:
+And after spending a week trying to digitalize a rural village in Karawang — training 20–50 locals, watching it get abandoned — the question became something larger:

-> *How do we build language technology that genuinely serves communities, not just demos?*
+> *How do linguistic and cultural barriers shape the rejection of AI tools in rural Indonesian communities — and what design principles can actually bridge that gap?*

-That's the research problem I want to dedicate my graduate work to.
+**That is the research problem I want to dedicate my graduate work to.**

 ---